AAD-LLM/AAD-LLM.github.io/index.md

 <hr style="height: 3px; background-color: grey; border: none;">

-#### **Disclaimer**

-*Within this study, approval of all ethical and experimental procedures and protocols was granted by the university's Institutional Review Board (IRB).
+<b>Disclaimer</b>: *Within this study, approval of all ethical and experimental procedures and protocols was granted by the university's Institutional Review Board (IRB).
 The iEEG participants provided informed consent as per the local IRB regulations (IRB protocol number AAAD5482).*